Jump to Section:

 - Some of the samples being analyzed have low coverage (and therefore few overlapping kmers with other sequences in the analysis).

-The heatmap shows the Mash-like distance between samples.
+The distance matrix shows the Mash-like distance between samples.
 The Mash-like distance is calculated as such:

 - A distance based on the Mash distance calculation using the Jaccard Index (j) and the split kmer length (k): (-1/(2k+1))*ln(2j/(1+j)) for 0<j≤1 or 1 for j=0